DiegoPires/EmoContextSkLearnKeras/README.md

 Currently features been used for vectorizing data: stop words, min and max frequencies, tf-idf, binary, ngram

-CUrrently extra-features implemented: Positive/Negative sentiment count, most present emojis count
+Currently extra-features implemented: Positive/Negative sentiment count, most present emojis count

 ### Keras
 All Keras are using `Sequential` model.
 Layers vary between 2 to 8.